In addition to tropes inherited from the show, this story provides examples of the following tropes:

 Time-Compression Montage: When the contestants hold a funeral for one of their own during the competition, the Storyteller notes that the finished episode compressed the service and the preparations for it to a montage, due to time constraints.

 During the dodgeball match, Eva and Leshawna talk trash in preparation for a one-on-one duel.
+Because the scene is based on a scene in The Iliad, their trash talking is unusually elaborate.

 Heather and Courtney, as the leaders of their respective teams, occasionally trash talk each other, sometimes with tongue in cheek.
 A notable example of the latter follows the talent show briefing, where both repeatedly suggest that the other will be the next player eliminated when, in fact, neither expects the other to be going anywhere anytime soon.